Photo: Bella Bridesmaids | Sarah Harvey

 Mesh

-Sheer and lightweight like net and tulle yet softer to the touch, mesh bridesmaid dresses are often embellished with sparkling sequins or beading.
+Sheer and lightweight like net and tulle, yet softer to the touch, mesh bridesmaid dresses are often embellished with sparkling sequins or beading.
 Beaded mesh gowns are an incredibly flattering option for glitzy, glamorous, formal weddings, no matter the time of year.

 Net

 Net fabric is quite similar to mesh in that it’s sheer with an open weave.
-Also called bobbinet or English net, net fabric tends to be a bit stiffer than soft, knit mesh fabrics.
-For this reason, net is often best as a skirt or bodice overlay atop a softer underlayer, such as chiffon or stretch poly.
+Also known as bobbinet or English net, net fabric tends to be slightly stiffer than soft, knit mesh fabrics.

 Satin

-Photo: Bella Bridesmaids Atlanta/YNOT Images
+Photo: Bella Bridesmaids | Ben Ramos

 There are many different types of satin fabric, as it isn’t a specific fabric but actually a type of finish and weave.